Associate Chair of Graduate Studies

 - "The Anti-Machiavellians of the Spanish Baroque: A Reassessment."
 LATCH: A Journal for the Study of the Literary Artifact in Theory, Culture and History 5 (2012): 106-19.

 - Discursos de Nicolao Machiavelli: A Critical Edition of Juan Lorenzo Ottevanti's Spanish Translation of Machiavelli's Discourses on Livy.
-Tempe: Arizona Center for Medieval and Renaissance Studies (in press).
+Tempe: Arizona Center for Medieval and Renaissance Studies (2016).

 - The Reception of Machiavelli in Early Modern Spain.
 Woodbridge, UK; Rochester, NY: Tamesis, 2014.
 Review, Víctor Zorrilla.